hyeongikas/tora-bot/README.md

-# Basic Discord Modmail Bot in Discord.js v13
+# Tora Mod Mail Bot

 ### 🔥 Features
 - Its very easy to start and end session
 - Highly configurable
-- Made by ctk ( yes, its a feature xD )
 - Language support ( need to do small changement )

 ### 🤔 How to setup?